 It’s only fitting that we kick off our roundup with an all-time favorite.
 Cornhole has been an iconic yard game on college campuses and household lawns for decades, and we’ve probably all played this game at some point or another.
 While there are many different materials that can be used to make a Cornhole set, it’s important to get one with a smooth surface so the bean bags can slide into the hole.

 Assuming you haven’t spent your whole life living in fear of falling bricks, you’ve likely played Jenga at some point.
-Giant Jenga is exactly like regular Jenga, but with one key discerning factor — it’s huge.
-The game starts with 19 levels of timbers and stands at two and a half feet tall, though it can grow to over 5-feet during play.
+Giant Jenga is exactly like regular Jenga, but with one key distinguishing factor — it’s huge.
+The game starts with 19 levels of wood blocks and stands at 2.5 feet tall, though it can grow to over 5 feet during play.
 You can play this game in your backyard of course, but it’s also one of those outdoor games you can play inside as well.

-Originally seen on Shark Tank, Spikeball quickly became a sensation and its popularity as a lawn game doesn’t seem to be dying down.
-Think of Spikeball as volleyball without a big net – you bounce the ball off the netted trampoline, with two-player teams trying to spike the ball past their opponents.
-The first team to do so will either win the point or get the chance to serve on the next round of play.
-It’s a pretty intense game and is a great way to get some outdoor exercise while having fun, especially if you have a small backyard.
+Originally seen on Shark Tank, Spikeball quickly became a sensation, and its popularity as a lawn game doesn’t seem to be dying down.
+Think of Spikeball as volleyball without a big net.
+You bounce the ball off the netted trampoline, and two-player teams try to spike the ball past their opponents.
+The first team to do so will either win the point or get the chance to serve during the next round of play.
+It’s a pretty intense game and a great way to get some outdoor exercise while having fun, especially if you have a small backyard.

 You may know this game by a different name, as it seems to have many.
 There’s ladder golf (due to the golf balls on a string), ladder toss, upright horseshoes, and ladderball, but no matter what you call it, it’s still a great thing to have in your yard.
 If you’re looking fun outdoor games that the whole family can play, then look no further than this.
 The object of each match is to toss a string with two balls on either end and try to get them to land on the first, second, or third rung.
 Each rung has varying levels of points based on how difficult it is to hit.
 The top rung is one point, the second rung is two points, and the third is three.
 The first team to reach 21 wins!